 Whether it’s the groom, relatives or BFFs, there’ll be a lot of kissing on this day!
 So make sure you lipstick look is made to last.
 First, line your lips with a lip pencil to provide long-lasting invisible hold.
 This soft rose-hued Pink Double Lip Pencil by Logona Naturkosmetik, is an ingenious double-ended liner one end for pink hues whilst the other compliments mauve lipstick hues.

 Now, be pretty in pink by wearing a universally flattering pink shade, like Forever Pink by Lisa Noto.
-This luxe rose hue in a cream finish has a divine natural scent from the added essential oils, for delicate soft lips and works with just about any skin hue.
+This luxe rose hue in a cream finish is the perfect addition to your organic wedding makeup looks!
+It has a divine natural scent from the added essential oils, for delicate soft lips and works with just about any skin hue.
 Got golden undertones to your skin?
 Tempt your true love with the aptly named Tempt by Vapour Organic, in this soft mauve hue.
 The lipstick also doubles as a lip conditioner for long-lasting colour and nourished lips.

 Prefer the wide-eyed, innocent bridal look?
 Go with a neutral gloss, like Lisa Noto’s Only You.
 Put a dab in the very centre of your bottom lip to create a pouty 3D illusion.

 Organic wedding makeup looks means manicures, too!
 Accent your gorgeous ring with feminine-hued nails.
 A base and top coat are a must to fortify chip-free nails, and then only two coats of a gorgeous 5-free nail enamel shade (containing no formaldehyde, dibutyl phthalate, toluene, formaldehyde resin, and camphor.)
 Our shade faves?